-These delicious crispy crunchy fried sage leaves are a perfect topping for soups, burgers, salads, or even eaten as a snack!
+These delicious, crunchy fried sage leaves are a perfect topping for soups, burgers, salads, or even as a snack!

-Crispy sage leaves are super easy to make and you'll love the flavor.
+Crispy sage leaves are easy to make, and you'll love the flavor.
 It makes the sage taste really rich and deeply aromatic.

 What To Do With Crispy Sage Leaves

-You can of course just snack on fried sage leaves, but I love to use them as a topping.
+Of course, you can just snack on fried sage leaves, but I love to use them as a topping.
 They're great crumbled on soup, pasta, or salad.

 You can serve them whole on a burger or sandwich.

-I used crumbled sage leaves on our roasted acorn squash soup (pictured below).
+I used crumbled sage leaves in our roasted acorn squash soup (pictured below).

 Ingredients You'll Need

-You don't need much to make this recipe - just some fresh herbs and oil!
+You don't need much to make this recipe - just fresh herbs and oil!

 You'll need 12 to 15 fresh sage leaves and ½ cup of neutral oil (like canola or safflower).